sav-che/TL-2/Authors/Schur, (Philipp Johann) Ferdinand {std. Schur}.md

-> [!cite] BHL link: this entry starts at [page 408](https://www.biodiversitylibrary.org/item/104077#page/422/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 408](https://www.biodiversitylibrary.org/page/33333547) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Schur, \[Philipp Johann\] Ferdinand (1799-1878), German (Prussian) botanist; studied at Königsberg and Berlin; state examination pharmacy Berlin; Dr. phil. ib.; director of a chemical factory at Liesing (Wien); subsequently in similar factories in Austria, Hungary and Slowakia; in charge of a sulfuric acid factory in Hermannstadt 1845; devoting himself especially to botany; high school teacher at Kronstadt (Brasov) 1853-1854; director and owner of a girl's school (1854-1864) and private scientist in Wien 1854-1870; from 1870 in Brünn (Brno), ultimately in Bielitz (Silesia). (*Schur*).
+Schur, \[Philipp Johann\] Ferdinand (1799-1878), German (Prussian) botanist; studied at Königsberg and Berlin; state examination pharmacy Berlin; Dr. phil. ib.; director of a chemical factory at Liesing (Wien); subsequently in similar factories in Austria, Hungary and Slowakia; in charge of a sulfuric acid factory in Hermannstadt 1845; devoting himself especially to botany; high school teacher at Kronstadt (Brasov) 1853-1854; director and owner of a girl's school (1854-1864) and private scientist in Wien 1854-1870; from 1870 in Brünn (Brno), ultimately in Bielitz (Silesia).
+**Abbreviated name**: *Schur*

 #### Herbarium and types